 Biography

-Dr. Gomez’s expertise and interests include: quantitative, qualitative, and mixed methods educational research; univariate and multivariate statistics; survey instrument development and research; assessment of student learning; program evaluation; measurement; research methodology; action research; educational, instructional, and learning technology; and educational theory and practice for adult learners.
+Dr. Gomez’s expertise and interests include quantitative, qualitative, and mixed methods educational research; survey development and research; assessment of student learning; program evaluation; measurement; action research; learning technology; and educational theory and practice for adult learners.
+She also serves as assistant web manager and web manager for the American Educational Research Association‘s Measurement and Research Methodologies division.

 Education